NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-3-visualising-workflows.md

 >   graphs, respectively.
 > - How to force Snakemake to rerun relevant parts of the workflow after
 >   there have been changes.
-> - How logging in Snakemake works.
+> - How Snakemake tracks changes to files and code in a workflow